Zhou-Zi7/AI-Security-Resources/README.md

 # AI-Security-Resources

-This Github repository summarizes a list of research papers on **AI security** from the four top academic conferences, namely IEEE Symposium on Security and Privacy (**S&P**), Network and Distributed System Security Symposium (**NDSS**), **USENIX Security** Symposium, and ACM Conference on Computer and Communications Security (**CCS**).
+This Github repository summarizes a list of research papers on **AI security** from the BIG-4 academic conferences, namely IEEE Symposium on Security and Privacy (**S&P**), Network and Distributed System Security Symposium (**NDSS**), **USENIX Security** Symposium, and ACM Conference on Computer and Communications Security (**CCS**).

 *This repository is supported by the Trustworthy Artificial Intelligence ([T-AI](http://trustai.cse.hust.edu.cn)) Lab at  Huazhong University of Science and Technology (HUST).*